needle-tools/hybrid-packages/Readme.md

 2. hit <kbd>Assets/Export Package</kbd> (also available via right click on Assets/Folders).

 ### Upload Packages to Asset Store

 1. Install the Asset Store Tools as usual: https://assetstore.unity.com/packages/tools/utilities/asset-store-tools-115
 1. Open <kbd>Asset Store Tools/Package Upload</kbd>
 1. Press <kbd>Select</kbd> and select a local or embedded package
 2. Make sure "include dependencies" is off - you can now specify them through your package.json!
 3. Press <kbd>Upload</kbd>

-#### Multiple Packages
+#### Using an Upload Config

+Using a configuration file makes it easier to specify settings for export, and allows for "Package Bundles" (multiple packages shipped to AssetStore).

 The AssetStoreTools only allow selecting one root folder.
-As a workaround, you can create an "Upload Config" that specifies multiple packages / root folders to upload.
+Thus, this package allows you to create an "Upload Config" that specifies multiple packages / root folders to upload.

 The basic flow is:

 1. Create a folder for your "package collection" in Assets, e.g. "My Package Collection".
 2. In that folder, right click and create a `Needle/Asset Store Upload Config`.
 3. Add entries to the `Selection`" array and drag the folders/files into the `Item` field.
    For packages, drag in the `package.json` since package folders can't be drag-dropped.
+   This can be a single file, a folder, one or multiple packages, or a combination of these.
+2. To test your Hybrid Package locally, select your config, and click <kbd>Export for Local Testing</kbd>.
+   This produces exactly the same .unitypackage as on Store upload, so you can test this one by importing it into a different/empty project.
 4. Open <kbd>Asset Store Tools/Package Upload</kbd>
 1. Press <kbd>Select</kbd> and select the directory that contains your upload config, e.g. "My Package Collection"
 3. Press <kbd>Upload</kbd>